-Upon opening the doors of Loam Restaurant in 2015, Enda had a clear idea of the business he wanted to run and the food he wanted to serve his guests.
+Upon opening the doors of Loam Restaurant in 2015, Enda and the team in Loam had a clear idea of the business he wanted to run and the food he wanted to serve his guests.
 Running a low impact restaurant was a natural choice and the methods can be seen when you walk in the door as grow boxes with all the herbs used in the kitchen's dishes decorate the restaurant.
-Enda only uses local suppliers with commitments to buy from local farms and only sources meat from farms that practice free range growth for their livestock.
+Loam only uses local suppliers with commitments to buy from local farms and only sources meat from farms that practice free range growth for their livestock.
 Every ounce is used from roots of vegetables to the bones of fish to achieve as minimal waste as possible.
 All the packaging from suppliers is returned to the suppliers to be reused and all suitable food waste is returned to Leaf and Root Farm in Loughrea to be used in composting to grow future crops.
 These measures have all contributed to Loam being the first Irish restaurant to be awarded the Sustainable Restaurant Association three star Food Made Good award in 2016, and the winners of the inaugural Michelin Sustainability Award in 2019.

 We would need a separate blog post to talk about all the ways Hotel Doolin in Co Clare embodies our sustainable beliefs!
 For starters, for every wedding that is booked in Hotel Doolin 10 native trees are planted.
 In the past 2 years they have planted 1700 trees ultimately offsetting 1700 tonnes of carbon bringing them ever closer to the goal of being carbon positive.
 Initiatives have been introduced across the hotel in the past 2 years resulting in lower oil and energy usage such as their change to an air to water heating system (causing a 68% reduction in oil over two years), and the construction of their Eco-Barn for weddings and events.
 The Eco-Barn is A rated with sustainable heating and cooling systems and the decor inside is made from recycled materials where possible.
 Their toiletries and tissues in their bedrooms are made from organic or recycled produce and guests are encouraged to partake in eco-conscious practices with free tea or coffee if you arrive by bicycle or a 30% discount on tea or coffee if you bring your own keep cup.
 Honestly, we could gush about their environmental practices all day.
 We have only covered the tip of the iceberg here!

-As a lifelong environmentalist and eco-enthusiast it should be no surprise to anyone that Duncan has made it on to our top 20 list.
+As a lifelong environmentalist and eco-enthusiast it should be no surprise to anyone that Duncan has made it on to our EcoHeroes list.
 Before Ireland acknowledged our environmental impact, before EU mandated actions against climate change were established, and before sustainability became a buzzword, Duncan Stewart was an environmental advocate.
 His RTE show Eco-Eye has highlighted circular economy, climate change, biodiversity, and coastal erosion amongst other ecological concerns since 2002.
 A self described activist, Duncan is a regular speaker at environmental events and workshops and has most recently spearheaded initiatives across Ireland to encourage residents to live greener lives in the fight against climate action.

 Sustainability can be daunting when you start your research.
 There’s lots of your favourite products that don’t make the cut and lots of new habits to be formed.
 This is where Reuzi comes in.
 Founder Pat Kane encourages taking small steps to make a big difference on the path to helping our environment.
 Reuzi aims to inspire and empower its customers to live a more environmentally conscious, low waste and plastic lifestyle.
 With a range of sustainably produced products that will help you ease the transition, before you know it you will be living a zero waste life and loving it!
 While there is an extensive range of products from health and beauty, to on the go reusable cutlery, cups and water bottles Reuzi has another key asset; their Blog.
 Full of tips and tricks for living a more simple and sustainable lifestyle it is the first stop for anyone looking to get started with the baby steps to making a big change.